-- The Legislature and Administration should, at a minimum, maintain and preferably increase their funding commitment of \$200 million per year for forest health and fire risk reduction from GGRF. - The Agreement for Shared Stewardship of California's Forest and Rangelands should be used to secure a commitment by the federal government to match California's funding commitment in order to reduce wildfire risk in the state.28 - The State should develop new competitive grant programs (i.e., a climate catalyst fund) and pursue public-private partnerships to help catalyze the development of new markets for woody biomass, including small-scale renewable energy with a low impact on air quality.
+- In 2018, the State committed \$200 million per year for five years for fuel reduction and forest health projects from the GGRF.
+The Legislature and Administration should, at a minimum, maintain and preferably increase their funding commitment of \$200 million per year for forest health and fire risk reduction from GGRF. - Federal funds should also be designated to States, like California, that have demonstrated a commitment to fund and designate active forest management that can be measured.
+The Agreement for Shared Stewardship of California's Forest and Rangelands should be used to secure a commitment by the federal government to match California's funding commitment in order to reduce wildfire risk in the state.28 - The State should develop new competitive grant programs (i.e., a climate catalyst fund) and pursue public-private partnerships to help catalyze the development of new markets for woody biomass, including small-scale renewable energy with a low impact on air quality.